 Intervals should cover 95% probability unless stated otherwise.

-No communication software, no devices, and no communication capable websites may be accessed prior to submission.
+No communication software, devices, or communication-capable websites may be accessed prior to submission.
 You may not (nor even appear to) attempt to communicate or pass information to another student.

 Introduction

-The data is provided on https://ufs.blackboard.com.
+The data is provided at https://ufs.blackboard.com.
 It consists of the flight times (in seconds) of paper air planes constructed and thrown by primary school learners.

 These times are assumed to follow a Gompertz distribution.
-You are encouraged to fit Gompertz distributions to these times as part of this process, although other approaches will get partial credit.
+You are encouraged to fit the Gompertz distribution to these times as part of this process, although other approaches will get partial credit.

-The Gompertz distribution has density function
+The Gompertz distribution has a density function

 ft=αexpλtexp-αλexpλt-1